-PACT requires two PCFs: PCF excluding biogenic CO2 uptake and PCF including biogenic CO2 uptake (See Section 3.3.1).
-Both approaches assume biogenic CO2 emissions are zero over a products lifetime.
-The upcoming GHGP LSRS v.1.0 will require a complete biogenic and land-related emissions inventory (including land management CO2 emissions and all other biogenic and land sector related emissions categories).
-Companies may only exclude biogenic CO2 emissions from their PCF provided that they have reported on all these categories.
-In PACT, companies should include all biogenic and land-related emissions (i.e., including land management CO2 emissions), and doing so will become mandatory following the release of the GHGP LSRS v.1.0.
+PACT requires two PCFs: PCF excluding biogenic $CO_2$ uptake and PCF including biogenic $CO_2$ uptake (See Section 3.3.1).
+Both approaches assume biogenic $CO_2$ emissions are zero over a products lifetime.
+The upcoming GHGP LSRS v.1.0 will require a complete biogenic and land-related emissions inventory (including land management $CO_2$ emissions and all other biogenic and land sector related emissions categories).
+Companies may only exclude biogenic $CO_2$ emissions from their PCF provided that they have reported on all these categories.
+In PACT, companies should include all biogenic and land-related emissions (i.e., including land management $CO_2$ emissions), and doing so will become mandatory following the release of the GHGP LSRS v.1.0.

 - 54. ISO.
 (2018).
 ISO 14067 Greenhouse gases Carbon footprint of products Requirements and guidelines for quantification - 55.
-After applying economic allocation, biogenic CO2 uptake may not align with the product's physical biogenic carbon content.
-In such cases, a biogenic CO2 correction must be applied to ensure consistency with the product's carbon content. - 56.
-Nemecek, T., Bengoa, X., Lansche, J., Roesch, A., Faist-Emmenegger, M., Rossi, V., ... & Riedener, E. (2019).
+After applying economic allocation, biogenic $CO_2$ uptake may not align with the product's physical biogenic carbon content.
+In such cases, a biogenic $CO_2$ correction must be applied to ensure consistency with the product's carbon content. - Nemecek, T., Bengoa, X., Lansche, J., Roesch, A., Faist-Emmenegger, M., Rossi, V., ... & Riedener, E. (2019).
 World food LCA database.
-Methodological Guidelines for the Life Cycle Inventory of Agricultural Products, 3. - 58.
-Besides biogenic carbon content, fossil carbon content in product should be reported - $59. \ \ For Scope 3.1 \ reporting \ under the \ GHG \ Protocol, companies \ using \ PACT \ shall \ exclude \ biogenic \ CO_2 \ up take \ from \ cradle-to-gate \ PCFs$ before incorporating them.
-PACT recommends using PCFs that exclude biogenic CO_2 uptake for corporate reporting.
+Methodological Guidelines for the Life Cycle Inventory of Agricultural Products, 3. - 57.
+Same reference as above - 58.
+Besides biogenic carbon content, fossil carbon content in product should be reported - 59.
+For Scope 3.1 reporting under the GHG Protocol, companies using PACT shall exclude biogenic CO2 uptake from cradle-to-gate PCFs before incorporating them.
+PACT recommends using PCFs that exclude biogenic CO2 uptake for corporate reporting.